 1. Prevent Moss Growth

-For even more information on this product, checkout this blog post!
+For even more information on this product, check out this blog post!

 2. Check Your Vases for Clogged Drain Holes

-Now, sometimes the mowers can get a little out of hand and damage a monument.
+Sometimes the mowers can get a little out of hand and damage a monument.
 I am not denying that.
 But, believe it or not, clogged drainage holes are the #1 cause of damage to vases!
 Not mowers!

-Every granite vase we sell comes standard with a drain hole for the rain water to seep out.
-But sometimes grass clippings, leaves, acorns, etc get in the vases and clog the drain holes.
-This causes the rain water to collect rather than drain.
+Every granite vase we sell comes standard with a drain hole for the rainwater to seep out.
+But sometimes, grass clippings, leaves, acorns, etc., get in the vases and clog the drain holes.
+This causes the rainwater to collect rather than drain.

 3. Be Selective About Materials Touching the Stone!

 Avoid placing metals on the monument unless they have a protective barrier between the metal and the stone.
-An example would be a 4.
-Don’t Forget- Floral Dyes Stain Too!
+An example would be a monument saddle.
+These saddles have a metal frame that flowers are secured to.
+It is essential to ensure that felt, rubber or another suitable material is placed between the metal frame and the stone.

-.
+Speaking of monument saddles, it is important to use high quality florals in the saddle.
 Cheaper florals, such as the papery thin red poinsettias, tend to bleed when they get wet.
 When they bleed the dye can run onto the stone and cause staining.

 I have seen this most commonly occur with faux poinsettias and with faux ferns.
 If you are worried about staining, buy a stem of the florals you would like to use, place them under the faucet and wipe with a white paper towel.
 If dye comes off then you should likely avoid it!